Best movies to watch on Amazon Prime Video

 The Catastrophe Artist

 This comedy drama tells the true story behind what’s broadly thought to be one of many worst movies ever made: The Room.
-James Franco directs and in addition stars within the lead position of aspiring filmmaker Tommy Wiseau, whose mysterious previous and strange look have made him an interesting determine to many film buffs.
+James Franco directs and likewise stars within the lead function of aspiring filmmaker Tommy Wiseau, whose mysterious previous and weird look have made him an enchanting determine to many film buffs.
 Lots of Franco’s frequent collaborators additionally pop up all through this 2017 awards contender, together with brother Dave Franco, Seth Rogen and Judd Apatow.
 Watch on Amazon Prime Video

 - Learn our full The Catastrophe Artist assessment